briankoser/sfc-listeners-guide/episodes/0096-sci-fi-feedback.md

   <a class="timestamp tag is-medium is-rounded is-primary" href="http://thescifichristian.com/2012/12/episode-96-sci-fi-feedback/#t=59:03">3:45</a>
   <q class="koby">You make a Black Panther movie, people are going to be like, 'What's that?'</q>
 </div>
-<q class="archivist inline">{% work "Black Panther" %} was the fifth-biggest opening of all time, and brought in $1.3 billion worldwide to become the most lucrative comic book movie ever.</q>
+{% arc %}{% work "Black Panther" %} was the fifth-biggest opening of all time, and brought in $1.3 billion worldwide to become the most lucrative comic book movie ever.{% endarc %}

 <div class="quote">
   <a class="timestamp tag is-medium is-rounded is-primary" href="http://thescifichristian.com/2012/12/episode-96-sci-fi-feedback/#t=1:08:11">1:08:11</a>